 In her artwork time exists, it’s portrayed in its moment, but evenly, time is not found, as it flows and dissolves in color, is split down, reassembled, and recomposed.
 Looking at her works, despite most of the scenes featuring empty frames, viewers are immersed in a myriad of transitions of tones and shades created solely thanks to the analysis of light and color.
 The series “5-6 pm” describes the vivid evenings present in her memory and what she paints is able to make people relive past reminiscences lost over time, not that exact moment, but certain absolute feelings that turn into ubiquitous details shaped by our reality, of personal experience.

 The Skin series sees Guo’s attentive gaze linger on the impressions of refracted light as it penetrates through the petals and leaves, some little details apparently less important, as soon as enlarged and amplified, are converted into delicate visually abstract images, where the focus of the particular is almost as if it were an out of focus, in which it’s easy to move between the antipodes; between a near and far point and soft shades between warm and cold colors.
-Her choice of this creative and artistic practice is also influenced by the works of Mark Rothko, where exquisitely blurred complementary contrasting colors swing and jingle.
+As curator Hai suggested, Guo’s choice of this creative and artistic practice is also influenced by the works of Mark Rothko, where exquisitely blurred complementary contrasting colors swing and jingle.
 In this fluctuation of apparently abstract tones, Guo observes from different perspectives and reveals her connection with light through her animated color notes.
 By capturing the light, she gets in touch with it, showing its face that gives balance, because the light itself captures all of us, getting in contact with the light make it part of us.
 The essence of light, captured by color takes shape, is transformed into a cycle of sensations and therefore into a window into the mind, in which portraits of light and emotions are transformed into a collection of tiny memories and fragments, and moments of infinity.

 Shuling Guo gives color to the wind, opens up horizons that shape glimpses in time, where a thin line is created, a perceptual rift in which a feeling of well-being and inner peace is perceived.
 She transports us to a place between dreaming and awakening, where there are memories, desires, expectations, what has been positive and what we would like to relive or relish, what we don’t yet have, and which we wish and would like to reach.
 The light of her works appears as the passage between a before and an after.
 While and during, that moment of that little fragment of eternal life that we would like to be repeated continuously and for which we yearn and sigh.
 This always seems to us so far and so close and due to its delicacy, it reassures us and fills us with the strength to make us overcome limits and deep anxieties, thanks to its fluidity and completeness.